Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Drill the oil seal.
 Use the Ø2 mm drill bit and the drill.

 Be sure to position the tip of the drill bit correctly and check the angle of the drill.
-Be careful not to machine the selector shaft, the aluminum housing, or the retaining clip.
+Be careful not to machine the valve operating rod, the aluminum housing, or the retaining clip.

 Be sure to position the tip of the drill bit correctly and check the angle of the drill.
-Be careful not to machine the selector shaft, the aluminum housing, or the retaining clip.
+Be careful not to machine the valve operating rod, the aluminum housing, or the retaining clip.

 Use a 2 mm drill bit to drill the oil seal